R0Xofficial/PlainUB-Extras/README.md

    ```

 2. Deploy or restart your bot.
 The modules will be automatically loaded from the external rerepository.
-3. To **update the modules** from the external repository (your fork), simply use the following command in the chat:
+3. To **update modules** from the external repository (your fork), simply use the following command in the chat:

    ```
-   .extupdate
+   .eupdate -pull / .eup -pull
    ```

 ---